astronomer/docs/software/role-permission-reference.md

 ### System Admin

-The System Admin has all of the same default permissions as the System Viewer and System Editor for a given cluster, plus:
+The System Admin has the same default permissions as the System Viewer and System Editor for a given cluster, plus:

 - `system.deployments.create`: Create a Deployment on any Workspace
 - `system.deployments.update`: Modify any Deployment